Random Matrix Theory-guided sparse PCA for single-cell RNA-seq data: Results

+Because cell type annotation often relies on community clustering with a $k$-Nearest-Neighbor ($k$-NN) graph, it is especially relevant to evaluate performance at the level of nearest-neighbor relationships \cite{ahlmann-eltze2023comparison}.
+We assess the quality of cell type classification by measuring the accuracy of $k$-NN classifiers trained on the ground-truth labels.
+Following \cite{linderman2022zeropreservinga}, classification performance is quantified using Bootstrap Aggregation, with the out-of-bag error serving as the measure of accuracy \cite{breiman1996bagging}.
 In Fig.~\ref{fig:fig3}, we report the relative change in out-of-bag error for each method compared to PCA.
 By this metric, classification with sparse PCs performs on par with classification using PCs computed from the full dataset via $W_{\mathrm{full}}$.
 The latter serves as a control, representing the best performance achievable with the same number of PCs but many more cells.
-To have a fair comparison, we performed hyperparameter searches over $50$ models for both DCA and scVI.
+For a fair comparison, we performed hyperparameter searches over 50 models for both DCA and scVI, using their built-in parameter tuning tools.
 Since autoencoders embed data into a lower-dimensional space distinct from the PCs, we evaluated cell type classification both on PCs derived from denoised data and directly in their intrinsic latent space.

-Regardless of the latent space considered, all autoencoder-based methods underperformed relative to baseline PCA.
+Regardless of the latent space considered, all autoencoder-based methods underperformed relative to PCA.
 Similarly, MAGIC also underperformed compared to PCA for this task.
-These results are consistent with those in Fig.~\ref{fig:figSsilhouette}, where performance is assessed by measuring the average silhouette score of the ground-truth clustering on each low-dimensional embedding.
-Because scLENS and BiPCA are designed to operate on more than the $2000$ highly variable genes typically used, Fig.~\ref{fig:figSknn_10000} verifies that our conclusions are robust to the number of genes included.
-Finally, Fig.~\ref{fig:figSknn_v3} confirms that our results do not depend on the specific method used to select highly variable genes.
+These results are consistent with those in Fig.~\ref{fig:figSsilhouette}, where performance is assessed by measuring the average silhouette score of the ground-truth clustering on each low-dimensional embedding.We also notice that biwhitening followed by PCA leads to better performance than PCA alone, which we interpret as improved variance stabilization and better identification of the signal eigenspace.
+Importantly, we observe an overall underperformance of methods applied directly to counts (BiPCA and SPCA on counts) compared to PCA applied to log-normalized data.
+Put simply, this suggests that log-normalization improves the quality of PCA-derived low-dimensional embeddings.
+This is consistent with the observation that log-normalization followed by PCA still outperforms alternative methods \cite{ahlmann-eltze2023comparison}.
+Finally, we show that SPCA with an overestimated sparsity parameter, $\gamma = 5\gamma^*$, leads to drastic underperformance, highlighting that tuning $\gamma \lesssim \gamma^*$ is critical to SPCA's success.
+Because scLENS and BiPCA are designed to operate on more than the $2000$ highly variable genes typically used, Fig.~\ref{fig:figSknn_10000} verifies that our conclusions are robust to the number of genes included, and Fig.~\ref{fig:figSknn_v3} confirms that our results do not depend on the method used to select highly variable genes.